 Burn baby burn

-Jess Demicoli, a fitness instructor at Dartry Health Club, says “lifting weights will increase lean muscle mass and reduce body fat which means you will burn calories more efficiently for days after a class such as our Body Pump class”.
+Joe McCabe, a fitness instructor at Dartry Health Club, says “lifting weights will increase lean muscle mass and reduce body fat which means you will burn calories more efficiently for days after a class such as our Body Pump class”.

 “ Lifting weights speeds up your metabolism.
 In a class like Body Pump you get the rep effect – repeating exercises with weights that build strength and get the heart rate up.
-You burn more calories doing this type of training”, she said.
+You burn more calories doing this type of training”, he said.

 Other classes we provide in the club such as Kettlebells and TRX are great for strength training.
 Ask at reception if you need advice.